 The land of Messi, tango, and Quilmes: Buenos Aires is the “Paris of South America”

 On 2014 I ventured on my number one (of many) backpacking trips.
-Buenos Aires was my first travel abroad & solo.
-It was also the day my wanderlust was born.
+Buenos Aires was my very first solo trip abroad.
 This is one of the world’s most interesting cities!
 It has a cosmopolitan atmosphere and neo-classical/ neo-gothic architecture like Paris.
 But it also has a trendy feeling.

 Oh, no. Don’t think for a second that they try to copy the French culture.
 Here you can live and experience the Argentinean lifestyle to its fullest.
 Buenos Aires carries the tango’s charm and it’s possible to find a couple dancing in many places on the streets.